progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--I used Ruby to write these, both because it’s my preferred scripting language and because I feel it’s the most pseudocode-looking of the scripting languages; thus you should be able to roughly follow the code even if you don’t use Ruby.
 However, any language will work fine.
 All the sample hook scripts distributed with Git are in either Perl or Bash scripting, so you can also see plenty of examples of hooks in those languages by looking at the samples.-->

 Ich habe für diese Hooks Ruby verwendet, weil es einerseits meine bevorzugte Skriptsprache ist und andererseits weil der resultierende Code nahezu einem leicht zu lesenden Pseudo-Code entspricht.
-Auch wenn du Ruby normalerweise nicht einsetzt, solltest Du deshalb in der Lage sein, meinen Ausführungen zu folgen.
+Auch wenn Du Ruby normalerweise nicht einsetzt, solltest Du deshalb in der Lage sein, meinen Ausführungen zu folgen.
 Jede andere Sprache sollte aber genauso funktionieren.
 Alle Beispielskripte, die standardmäßig in Git enthalten sind, sind entweder Perl oder Bash Skripte.
-Für diese Sprache findest du also auch genügend Beispiele.
+Für diese Sprache findest Du also auch genügend Beispiele.

 <!--### Server-Side Hook ###-->
 ### Server Hooks ###